Y7K4/y7k4.github.io/_posts/2021-03-23-alias-method.md

 mathjax: true
 ---

 This post introduces the alias method for efficient sampling from a finite discrete probability distribution.
 After preprocessing, it takes constant time to draw random values.
+An interactive visualization is provided.